Solving Optimal Execution Problems via In-Context Operator Networks: Numerical illustrations

 During each iteration in the training process of ICON, a mini-batch of size 8 of hyperparameters $\theta_i$, $i=1,\ldots,8$, is randomly selected from the 80,000 generated data points.
 Then, for each such $\theta_i$ with associated 10 generated sample pairs $((u^{i,1}, Y^{i,1}),\ldots,(u^{i,10}, Y^{i,10}))$ as described above, we randomly select one pair as the input-output pair (i.e., question condition $u^{i,0}$ and labeled output $Y^{i,0}$ as illustrated in Figure~\ref{fig:illustration_icon-oc}~(a)); and from the remaining 9 pairs we randomly select $M=5$ to serve as examples in the context.
 A stochastic gradient descent step (using scheduled AdamW) on the training loss function (i.e., update on the ICON's parameters) is then performed with this mini-batch of 8 data points.
+The loss function is a standard mean squared error of the prediction on the time grid on $[0,1]$, referred to as the $\ell^2$ error.